jamwt/rolla/README.md

    in write-recency order
  * An idle (but fully loaded) database uses < 40kB of memory with default tuning parameters
- * Database files compact on close, so amortized disk use is O(keys)
+ * Database files can compact on close, so amortized disk use is O(keys)
  * A key enumeration interface is supported
  * On-disk representation has only 10 bytes of overhead for each key/value pair
+ * Already in use on millions of iOS and Android devices (armv7)

 Caveats
 -------